Harisharan-nituk/VanDurga-Forest-fire-Detection-/README.md

-# VanDurga-Forest-fire-Detection-
+# VanDurga(Forest-fire-Detection )
-Machine leearning project to detect fire in the forest )
+Machine leearning project to detect fire in the forest